 Nicoise salad is an awesome low carb dinner or lunch on its own.
-Add a baguette and press it with weights overnight and it is perfect picnic fare.
-A French classic, Nicoise salad is chock full of flavor and nutrition, and can be really versatile in the choice of ingredients.
-If you have no interest at all in a low carb lifestyle, but you like the idea of a special, easy, picnic lunch, you are guaranteed to love the recipe for a “Pressed Nicoise on Baguette”.
-With or without bread, nicoise is a crowd-pleaser.Jump to Recipe
+Add a baguette and press it with weights overnight and it is perfect Summer lunch.
+A French classic, Nicoise salad is full of flavor and nutrition, and using these ingredients to make a “Pressed Nicoise on Baguette” adds a bit more substance with a rustic bread.Jump to Recipe

 Turning the Nicoise Salad into a Pressed Sandwich

 A popular picnic on the Mediterranean coast will often include a pressed nicoise sandwich, also known as a “pan bagnat”.
 Basically a pan bagnat is a nicoise tuna salad pressed between two slices of a baguette spread with garlic and oil.